-Before you begin searching in all the databases, take a few moments to populate your Kupuna Chart (linked below) to gather all the information you have so far and go back as far as you can.
+Before you begin searching in all the databases, take a few moments to populate your Kupuna Chart (linked below) to gather all the information you have so far.
+Go back as far as you can.
 Be sure to write down any "vital" information—birth, marriage, and death dates.
 This will be the foundation that you build upon and it can help you strategically and critically use the various databases to find genealogy records.
 Talk with your family as well to gather even more information and records that they have collected previously.
 It is easy to get disorganized while researching.
 To help you stay organized, I suggest you download or print the other genealogy worksheets linked below.
 You should also keep a notebook or some sort of document that you can log and keep track of all the databases and names you searched.
 Last piece of advice—sign up for a free Hawaiʻi State Public Library card if you are a Hawaiʻi resident.
 With your library card, you can access the library edition of HeritageQuest online.
 In any HSPL branch, you can also access the library edition of Ancestry.com.
 Sign up too for FamilySearch.org.
 It is free and you can find a lot of information in there that is also available in Ancestry.com.

 The main tabs in this research guide will give you a broad and deep overview of the kinds of genealogy records you will find in a number of key research repositories.
 This can easily be overwhelming because many records exist in print and microfilm and are oftentimes duplicated between repositories.
 Nowadays, with the increase of records being digitized, many of the records that were microfilmed are now available online in a number of genealogy-related databases.
 Start your research with the short list of key databases listed below.
 If you are not finding much, then I suggest you research using the main tabs as these will get you into the specific indexes of the database to make your research more focused.

 Moʻokūʻauhau Research Guide and Worksheets